 The Dr. Pliny A. and Margaret H. Price Prize recognizes research excellence and exceptional promise in areas related to CCAPP initiatives.
-Two recipients are selected annually by the CCAPP Science Board based on a review of their research in the areas of cosmology and astroparticle physics.
+Two recipients are selected annually by the CCAPP Science Board.
 CCAPP hosts Prize recipients for a week during which they give a Price Prize seminar on their research, establish long-term collaborative relationships, and receive a $1,500 honorarium.

 Steve Price (March 3, 1949 – November 26, 2014) was not a scientist, but his impact on CCAPP and the field of astrophysics endures.